 Rugby Academy coaching staff:

 Bonnie-Rae Duncan is our pathway manager.
 She has been involved in Rugby League stemming back to her childhood in country New South Whales.
-Her passion for the sport has now led her into her 10th year of being a sports trainer and team manager across a number of NRL Victoria clubs.
+Her passion for the sport has now led her into her 11th year of being a sports trainer and team manager across a number of NRL Victoria clubs.
 In 2020/2021 Bonnie will be working closely with Joe at Altona Roosters as the head sports trainer and manager

 Current Rugby League academy times: